-- mark it off the master roll or add it to a list of voters not on the roll
+- mark the voter off the master roll or add the voter's name to a list of voters not on the roll

 A special vote is like a normal vote but the voter must also sign a declaration form.
 A voter must cast a special vote whenever they:

 - aren’t on the printed electoral roll at a voting place